 Park Party Ideas

-If you’re holding a party in a park and you want to take the hard work out of it, why not consider hiring an entertainer?
+If you’re holding a party in a park and want to take the hard work out of it, why not consider hiring an entertainer?
 There’s everything from magicians and scientists to superheroes and musicians.
-There are also many entertainment options available, such as sports, arts and crafts, and laser tag.
+Many entertainment options are also available, such as sports, arts and crafts, and laser tag.
 Whatever your child’s interests, there is bound to be something to suit them.
 You can find our full directory of Kids Party Entertainment here.

 Another great option is to pick a fun theme for your kid’s party.
-On our Party Ideas page, we feature everything from Peppa Pig parties to Big Top Circus Parties, packed with ideas to make it easy for you to pull everything together.
+Our Party Ideas page features everything from Peppa Pig parties to Big Top Circus Parties, packed with ideas to make it easy for you to pull everything together.

 Another thing to think about when it comes to a kids’ party is the food.
 We’ve put together some great ideas for low-stress and healthier Sweet Party Food and Savoury Party Food.
 And of course, no Aussie birthday party would be complete without fairy bread!
 Check out these awesome Fairy Bread Recipes.